 Alek strapped into the pilot's seat and checked out the dashboard console, the com screens, the manual controls and the windows while he waited in anticipation.

 That That watched from a storage bin near the ceiling of the middeck when two humans emerged from the airlock of the spacecraft.
 His feline eyesight only saw the world in muted tones of blue, gray and yellow, but it was very sharp eyesight.
 When the humans removed their helmets, he noted that one of them was tall, with a face full of tiny dots topped by short yellow hair.
 He had not seen this one before.
 He had a nice soft voice, and moved carefully.
 He smelled friendly, at least from a distance.
-The other one, with the dark skin, smelled of spicy food as usual.
+The other human, with the dark skin, smelled of spicy food.
 That That had seen this one on occasion before.
-He had come to the conclusion that ‘his’ human, the one who he had lived with since he was a kitten, was not coming back.
-Much time had gone by since he last saw him.
-A long time since a moving and floating period.
-It would seem these new humans would take his place.
-As they moved into the cockpit, he followed.
+He had come to the conclusion that 'his' human, the one who he had lived with since he was a kitten, was not coming back.
+Lots of time had gone by since he last saw him.
+And it had been a long time since the craft moved, since a time of no weight.
+Perhaps the new red hair human would take his place.
+As the humans moved into the cockpit, he followed.

-Alek had spent some time familiarizing himself with the layout when he felt a weight land on his shoulders.
+Alek was familiarizing himself with the cockpit display layout when he felt a weight land on his shoulders.
 Even through his EV suit, he could feel the pressure.
 Something wet brushed his cheek.
 He heard a low thrumming sound and turned to find large eyes, ringed in white, staring at him out of a gray furry face.